greatmoves/greatmoves.github.io/content/writeups/bashed.md

 ### Nikto
 cmd: `nikto -host 10.10.10.68`

-Our nikto scan reveals to us a number of files and directoires
+Our nikto scan reveals to us a number of files and directories
 - /config.php
 - /css/
 - /dev/